populationgenomics/talos/design_docs/MOI_Checks.md

 2. CyVCF2 and PyVCF variant object formats contain structures which cannot be pickled by default.
 This leads to issues with introducing parallelisation into the code.
 A dictionary/set/list-based class can be pickled easily, so async/await structure can be added in at any level.
+3. Making an abstract object from simple types will lead to simpler unit testing.

 We open and read through the VCF, and for each variant create an AbstractVariant representation.
 This holds the following details: